VladanStojanovic/ngx-batch-requests/README.md

+Blind copy of ytilis/ngx-batch-requests to support Ivy and Angular 13+.

 # ngx-batch-requests

-Angular (5+) HTTP batching module to reduce the number of HTTP requests and increase performance
+Angular (16+) HTTP batching module to reduce the number of HTTP requests and increase performance

 ## Get Started